agarrharr/awesome-cli-apps/readme.md

 - [mapscii](https://github.com/rastapasta/mapscii) - Terminal Map Viewer - the whole world in your console!
 - [website-popup-cli](https://github.com/sindresorhus/website-popup-cli) - Quickly watch a window in a pop up window without closing or opening another full screen window.
 - [getnews.tech](https://github.com/omgimanerd/getnews.tech) - Fetch news headlines from various news outlets in your terminal.
+- [has](https://github.com/kdabir/has) - Checks for the presence of various commands and their versions on the path.

 ### macOS